 RECOMMENDED: Expired Green Card Creates 5 Big Problems

-Green Card Renewal Timeline
+Supporting Documents for Green Card Renewal Application

 It’s currently taking approximately 6 to 10 months for most permanent residents to get a new card after submitting the green card renewal application.
 USCIS now processes all I-90 applications at the Potomac Service Center.